Chicken Stir Fry with Peanuts

 Serving Size: Serves 4 to 6

-This stir fry—ready in less than half an hour—has so much flavor, it actually makes your eyes pop open a bit.
-And so few ingredients that make it happen!
+This recipe—ready in less than half an hour—has so much flavor, it actually makes your eyes pop open a bit.
+And so few ingredients make it happen!

 I literally couldn’t stop thinking of that old phrase, “Pow!
 Right in the kisser!” which is a highly politically incorrect phrase that was uttered frequently by a character named Ralph Kramden in an ancient show—way, way before my time, people—show called The Honeymooners.